CageEye/archive-sealab-international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

     is useful and efficient.
 Machine vision and Artificial Intelligence require a data volume, data quality, and frequency that challenge earlier paradigms such as cloud computing.
 Instead of transporting all data to the cloud, important processing is done at the edge.
-A AI application that could benefit from this is biomass estimation.
+An AI application that could benefit from this is biomass estimation.
   heading: How the aquaculture can benefit from edge computing
   featuredimage: /img/biomass-estimation-illustration.jpg
   imageSide: left
   linkButtons:
-    - path: /contact
+    - path: /contact/
-      text: Read More
+      text: Contact us for more
 experiencesSection:
   content: >-
     In order to succeed with edge computing, it is not sufficient only being